 Francis Albert Sinatra

-Frank Sinatra belongs in that small select group of song stylists,
+Frank Sinatra belongs in that small select group of past

-and most of all his mentor, Bing Crosby.
+Nat King Cole, and his mentor, Bing Crosby.

-There are literally hundreds of recordings made by Frank Sinatra over his long career from the 1940s onward and many of them are available
+Over a thousand recording were made by Sinatra over his long career from the 1940s onward and many of them are now available

 in single or multi-disc collections.

 I believe it was from the mid-1950s to mid-1960s